Jenny Holzer

 Biography

 Jenny Holzer (*1950, Gallipolis, OH) lives and works in New York.
-In May 2024, the Guggenheim New York will present a

-reinterpretation of Jenny Holzer’s groundbreaking 1989 installation.
-In 2023 the largest survey show of her work to date was on view at the Kunstsammlung Nordrhein-Westfalen, Dusseldorf.
+Jenny Holzer (*1950, Gallipolis, OH) lives and works in New York.
+The largest survey shows of her work to date were on view at The Guggenheim New York in 2024 and at the Kunstsammlung Nordrhein-Westfalen, Düsseldorf in 2023.
 In 2022, Holzer curated an extensive exhibition on the work of Louise Bourgeois at Kunsthalle Basel.
 Selected solo shows include Guggenheim Museum, Bilbao (2019), and Tate Modern, London (2019), Massachusetts Museum of Contemporary Art, North Adams (2017–present), Blenheim Art Foundation, Woodstock (2017), Lune Rouge and Art Projects Ibiza (2016), Museo Correr, Venice (2015), Neue Nationalgalerie, Berlin (2011, 2001), DHC/ART Foundation for Contemporary Art, Montreal and The Baltic, Gateshead (both 2010), Foundation Beyeler, Basel and Whitney Museum of American Art, New York (both 2009), The Barbican Centre, London (2006), Walker Art Center, Minneapolis (1991), Hamburger Kunsthalle (2000), ICA, London (1988), as well as Dia Art Foundation, New York and Guggenheim Museum, New York (both 1989).
 Group shows include Museum of Fine Arts, Boston and The Walker Art Center, Minneapolis (both 2020), MoMA PS1, New York (2019), Whitney Museum, New York (2015, 1996, 1989, 1988, 1983), Hammer Museum, Los Angeles (2014), Hayward Gallery, London (2013, 1992), Malba, Buenos Aires (2012), Victoria and Albert Museum, London (2011), The Barbican Centre, London (2008), MoMA, New York (2008, 2005, 1997, 1996, 1992, 1988), Venice Biennale, Venice (2005), Centre Pompidou, Paris (2005, 2000, 1995, 1990, 1988), and documenta 8, Kassel (1987).

 https://projects.jennyholzer.com